Please Continue Reading

 If payment is not received by your established deadline you risk forfeiting your spot to the wait list.

-Tuition fees are non-refundable, but if a student finds he/she cannot finish a session for any reason, a credit for future sessions may be applied at the discretion of the instructor and Torch Executive Board.
+Tuition fees are non-refundable, but if a student finds he/she cannot finish a session for any reason, a credit for future sessions may be applied at the discretion of the Instructor and Administrator.

 It is important to note that while graduating a level makes you eligible for the next, it does not automatically enroll you.
 Many students take time off between sessions or even choose to repeat a session on their own volition before taking the next level.
 So if you wish to immediately enroll in the next available advanced session, be sure to register again online.
 Registration may have deadlines, waiting lists and limits to size, registering early for future classes and workshops is recommended.

 One of the most important elements of improv, stressed in all levels and workshops of The Torch Theatre, is the philosophy of a tightly unified ensemble.
 Each class is packed full of information that you are all taking in together.
 The unification, or group mind, grows as you spend more time together as a group learning the concepts thus making consistent class attendance and timeliness very important.
 Therefore, in order to retain your enrollment in a given 8- week session and also be eligible for the student showcase at the end, you cannot miss more than two (2) classes.
 In the case of a one day workshop missing the beginning of class can also lead to missconnections with your fellow students and important information given by the instructor.
 Therefore, missing more than 10 minutes of the class can lead to dismissal.
 Extenuating circumstances and emergencies may be considered as exceptions and this requirement may be waived upon review of the instructor, Torch Theatre Directors and your ensemble.